 4. A Reasonable Microphone

-While you may realize that a microphone is a crucial part of any recording studio set-up, you may not fully appreciate the profound effect the microphone you choose has on the end results.
+While you may realize that a microphone is a crucial part of any recording studio setup, you may not fully appreciate the profound effect the microphone you choose has on the end results.
 In the beginning, you should be okay with just one microphone, regardless of what instrument you play.
 If you are wanting to record acoustic guitar and vocals, it is always best to record those separately and you can use the same microphone.

-To help you understand things better, though, you need to know the difference between the two types of microphone you can purchase – dynamic and condenser.
+To help you understand things better, though, you need to know the difference between the two types of microphones you can purchase – dynamic and condenser.
 Dynamic mics, because they are directional, are used in live performances more because they pick up what they are pointed at and little else.

 Condenser microphones, on the other hand, use a different type of technology, involving an electrical current to pick up the sound and therefore need the phantom power mentioned previously.
 As they are known for giving a clear, detailed and rich sound, they are the type you should buy for your home studio.